 In 2013 I accepted a job at the Institute for Economics of Peace where I conducted research on the intersection between peace, business and economic development.
 Within this role I helped develop estimates of the economic impact of violence on the global economy, conducted economic analysis on the economic and social impact of peace and violence in Mexico and authored a report on the macro-economic characteristics of less-peaceful states.

 From 2014 to 2016 I worked at the Myanmar Centre for Economic and Social Development (CESD).
-Under the leadership of the Economic Advisor to the President, I led teams to produce research and policy advice on issues related to Myanmar’s economic and political transition including; Myanmar’s state and region government finances, the state of fiscal decentralization in Myanmar and the participation of Myanmar’s SMEs in in regional trade.
+Under the leadership of the Economic Advisor to the President, I led teams to produce research and policy advice on issues related to Myanmar’s economic and political transition including; Myanmar’s state and region government finances, the state of fiscal decentralization in Myanmar and the participation of Myanmar’s SMEs in regional trade.
 I also led the development of Myanmar’s first interactive budget data portal.

 From 2016 to 2018 I worked as the Senior Economic Expert in the Myanmar Union Parliament where I provided technical support, training and advice to staff and members of the parliamentary committees responsible for providing oversight of Myanmar’s budget, planning and audit processes.
+As part of this role, our team led the design, management and the development of technical content for some of Myanmar’s first national conferences on parliamentary budget oversight.
+I also spearheaded the creation and delivery of capacity building workshops on research, statistics and budget forecasting.